joshbegley/nyt-latest/previous.md

 https://www.nytimes.com/video/podcasts/100000011097436/why-busta-rhymes-raps-ultimate-showman-is-still-hustling.html

 **First U.S. Deportees to Arrive in Liberia Amid Growing Backlash**\
-`Critics in the small West African nation say their government has not said why it agreed to one of the largest U.S. deportation deals, who the deportees are, or how they will be handled.`\
+`The five men were part of the first group of deportees to be sent to the West African nation by the Trump administration.
+The Liberian government has not clarified their status.`\
 https://www.nytimes.com/2026/08/20/world/africa/liberia-trump-deportations.html

 **Rachel Cusk on Her Novel ‘Life of M,’ Gossip and Natalie Portman**\